Kunalmalviya06/SuperStore-Sales-Analysis/README.md

 - [LinkedIn Profile](https://www.linkedin.com/in/kunal-malviya-0b6340289/details/skills/)

 ## License
 This project is licensed under the MIT License.
+You can view the full license text [here](https://opensource.org/licenses/MIT)

 ---